MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Clauses

-Clauses are the building blocks of rules and contain the core standards of your fraud strategy.
-They use values in the event payload together with Fraud Protection's AI scores to approve, reject, review, or challenge events.
-Clauses have the following basic structure.
+Clauses contain the fraud logic and business policies relevant for the segment of traffic defined in the condition.
+Clauses use values in the event payload with Fraud Protection’s AI scores to accept, reject, review, or challenge events.
+Each rule must contain at least one clause.

+Clauses have the following basic structure:

     ```ruleslanguage
     RETURN *decision*